avajiyo/bmi-calculator/README.md

 # bmi_calculator in Flutter

-Flutter is an open-source UI software development kit created by Google.
+A simple BMI calculator app created with Flutter/Dart & Android Studio.
+This app was created with the help of [The App Brewery's Complete Flutter Development Bootcamp] by Dr. Angela Yu (https://www.appbrewery.co/)

 ## What is BMI?

 BMI stands for 'Body Mass Index'; it is used to determine whether you are in a healthy weight range for your height.
 It is calculated as your weight (kg) divided by the square of your height (m).

 ![bmicalculator](bmicalculator.gif)

-This app is a companion project to [The App Brewery's Complete Flutter Development Bootcamp] (https://www.appbrewery.co/)

 ## How To Use